Colruyt Group's new welfare chicken: better well-being for broiler chickens

 Of course, the poultry breeders we work with always respect legislation.
 Still, in 2021 Colruyt Lowest Prices and Okay were the first Belgian retailers to take the initiative to work with our suppliers on stricter welfare criteria for chickens, based on the Better Chicken Commitment (BCC).

 Colruyt Lowest Prices and Okay are gradually rolling out the stricter criteria to allow their breeders and suppliers to change their production method step by step.
 Extra bales of straw in the stables are easy to provide.
-But other elements require an investment and/or some time, such as structural adjustments to the building to allow more daylight.
+But other elements require an investment and/or some time, such as structural adjustments to the building to provide daylight.

 Hatching chicks in the stable: a first in Belgium

-- The chicks are spared the transport from the hatchery to the stable, and the associated transport activities.
+• The chicks are spared the transport from the hatchery to the stable, and the associated transport activities.
 This translates into less stress.

-- They can immediately start eating and drinking according to their natural rhythm, which has a positive effect on their intestinal health.
+• They can immediately start eating and drinking according to their natural rhythm, which has a positive effect on their intestinal health.

-- This improves their general health considerably, which leads to less mortality and less use of antibiotics (up to 50%, or more).
+• This improves their general health considerably, which leads to less mortality and less use of antibiotics (up to 50%, or more).

 Exclusive cooperation with 17 Belgian chicken breeders

-For the majority of the welfare chickens of Colruyt butcher's department, Colruyt Lowest Prices has been collaborating directly with 17 Belgian chicken breeders, a hatchery, a feed mill, and a slaughterhouse, since October 2022.
+For more than 90% of the welfare chickens of Colruyt butcher's department, Colruyt Lowest Prices has been collaborating directly with 17 Belgian chicken breeders, a hatchery, a feed mill, and a slaughterhouse, since October 2022.
 Those breeders work exclusively for Colruyt Group and respect the stricter welfare criteria as described above.
 And unique in Belgium: they systematically apply the NestBorn method, meaning the chicks are born in the stable.
 This is how we work together structurally and in the long term to improve chicken welfare.

 We are working with our animals every day and therefore find it important that they have a better life.